EddieNejadi/Simple_node_proxy/README.md

 # Simple_node_proxy

-This is simple node js proxy server to connect internet to internal VNet.
+This is a simple node js proxy server to connect the internet to internal VNet.

 ## Build